-Companies should have proper safety features in place to protect workers against workplace accidents and injuries.
-Any injuries you receive while at work can have devastating effects on your life and financial situation.
-You should not be forced to pay for any medical bills and lost wages you are subject to as the result of a workplace injury.
+Companies should have safety features to protect workers against workplace accidents and injuries.
+Any injuries you receive at work can devastate your life and financial situation.
+You should not be forced to pay for any medical bills and lost wages you are subject to due to a workplace injury.

 Benefits You Can Pursue in a Workers’ Compensation Claim

-You can file a workers’ comp claim if you’ve been injured at work, whether you’re still able to work through your course of treatment or not.
-If you can’t work or earn your usual wages and need benefit payments to supplement your lost income as well as pay for your treatment, you’ll also want to file a claim.
+You can file a workers’ comp claim if you’ve been injured at work, whether you can still work through your course of treatment.
+You’ll also want to file a claim if you can’t work or earn your usual wages and need benefit payments to supplement your lost income and pay for your treatment.
 There are four primary benefits you could pursue, depending on the circumstances of your case:

 Income benefits can replace a portion of your lost income.
 There are four main types:

-- Temporary income benefits – If you get hurt or sick at work and stop earning some or all of your usual wages for longer than seven days, you might qualify.
-The payment you receive is 70% of the difference between your average weekly wages before and after the accident.
+- Temporary income benefits – You might qualify if you get hurt or sick at work and stop earning some or all of your usual wages for longer than seven days.
+Your payment is 70% of your average weekly wages before and after the accident.
 Coverage begins on your eighth day of disability and ends once you earn your pre-injury wages, 104 weeks pass, or a doctor places you at maximum medical improvement.